devspace-sh/devspace/docs/pages/cli/getting-started/deployment.md

 # Defines all Dockerfiles that DevSpace will build, tag and push
 images:
   default:                              # Key 'default' = Name of this image
-    image: dscr.io/username/devspace    # Registry and image name for pushing the image (dscr.io is the private registry provided by DevSpace Cloud)
+    image: reg.tld/username/devspace    # Registry and image name for pushing the image
     createPullSecret: true

 # Defines an array of everything (component, Helm chart, Kubernetes maninfests)